brootware/staging.github.io/_posts/2022-07-23-regex-performance-in-golang-and-rust-which-is-faster.md

 ## Baseline setup

-The baseline setup for both of these two are simple.
+The baseline setup for both of the languages are simple.
 We will be testing the following of each standard regex libary for Go and Rust:

 * Regex Match
 * Regex Replace